stepan-mitkin/drakongen/README.md

 ### Generate from a folder

+Convert and concatenate all files in a folder.

 Read all .drakon and .graf files in the specified input folder, generate pseudocode for each file, and write the output prompt to one text file in the output folder.

+.drakon flowcharts will be converted to pseudocode.

+.graf mind-maps will be converted to tree-like text.

+.txt files will be included in the output file as they are.

 In this example, the path to the output folder is **out**, the input folder is **examples**: